Saqqez

-Saqqez (سقز; /sægɛz/ sa-ghez; /fa/) (Note: سهقز, Seqiz, romanized as Seqiz; also known as Saghez, Sakīz, Saqez, Saqiz, and Saqqiz) is a city in the Central District of Saqqez County, Kurdistan province, Iran, serving as capital of both the county and the district.
+Saqqez (سەقز; Seqiz; سقز; /sægɛz/ sa-ghez; /fa/) (Note: Also known as Saghez, Sakīz, Saqez, Saqiz, and Saqqiz) is a city in the Central District of Saqqez County, Kurdistan province, Iran, serving as capital of both the county and the district.

 Etymology

 The name Saqqez derives from the Scythian word "Eskit" and then "Sakez".
 Before that, it was Izirtu, the capital of Mannaeans.
 In some historical sources it has been mentioned that the name of the city is derived from the name of powerful Median ruler Cyaxares (reigned 625–585 BC), who turned the empire into a regional power, but other historians believe that the name of the city is derived from Sakez and is attributed to the Scythians who settled in the city during the reign of Cyaxares.

 History

 Saqqez's history goes back to the seventh millennium BC.
 Based on historical ruins and Antiques which have been found in Saqqez, like the historical treasures of Ziwiye hoard in the Ziwiyeh Castle, experts like Roman Ghirshman believe that the modern city of Saqqez is built on the site of the ancient capital of the Median kingdom.
 When the Assyrian king Sargon II (reigned 722 – 705 BC) attacked the Median kingdom, he forced them to flee to Ecbatana (modern day Hamadan) and made this city his capital.
 On the attack of Sargon II, the ruler of Assyria, the Medes were defeated and their fortifications were destroyed.
 Thereafter, the Scythians tried to rebuild this city and they chose Saqqez, then named Eskit as their capital.
 This city was repeatedly attacked by Assyrians and Romans.

 According to Vladimir Minorsky, Saqqez is the site of the earlier medieval city of Barza.
 According to Theophanes the Confessor, who calls the city "Barzan" (βάρζαν), the Byzantine emperor Heraclius stayed at Barza for seven days in March 628 while on his way to Ganzak.
 Barza was an important crossroads in the medieval period, where there was a fork in the road from Dinavar to Maragheh with one branch splitting off towards Urmia.
 In the early 9th century, Barza was the capital of a separate principality.